dastergon/tc-panel/README.md

 command line utility which is bundled in the iproute2 software package along with other networking utilities.
 The tc utility is used to configure the Traffic Control interface in the Linux kernel.

+The raw ‘tc‘ rules are relatively difficult to create as the syntax is not very friendly and is susceptible to human error.
+To address that issue, an off-the-shelf wrapper named `tcconfig` is used so that it can be easy to debug and extend the application at a higher level.

 ### Prerequisites
 Before proceeding you need to install the following dependencies: